 It has been a long trip, walking for hundreds of kilometres.
 Setting off about a month ago, we have just arrived at the foot of the last obstacle.
 It is so close and yet, it seems impossible to reach.
 The high tide covers up the whole shore and I fear greatly for this life-threatening crossing on foot to the sacred island Keep reading

 “It’s a red!”
-I scream while I hit the breaks and see my Parisian girlfriend maneuvering her bicycle while crossing a three lane road in the city centre of Paris.
+I scream while I hit the brakes and see my Parisian girlfriend manoeuvring her bicycle while crossing a three-lane road in the city centre of Paris.
 I swear as cars start accelerating while I’m waiting for them to pass.
 Being born and raised in a small village in the heart of the Netherlands with safe bicycle lanes along every road, biking through the heart of Paris with a Parisian is a truly adrenaline-packed experience!

 The young ayudante holds his balance gracefully when the colectivo (the mini-van turned local bus), sets off to the next bus stop on the winding road.
 The engine makes more noise as the gradient of the road gets steeper and the view on the rolling hills surrounding us more beautiful.
 Behind the next curve lays the remote mountain village of Santa Fé, about five hours South-West of Panama City.